YINI-lang/YINI-spec/YINI-Specification.md

 - Reintroduced support for the alternative terminator marker `###`.
 - Clarified list handling in the "Values & Native Types" section.
 - Added a syntax summary section to improve clarity.
-- Added a section detailing items and elements in lists.
+- Added a section detailing items and items in lists.

 ---
 /END